-- i.
+Designations.
+The following development standards apply: - i.
 Tram landings may not exceed 100-square feet each. - ii.
 The width of a clearing for a tram shall be a maximum of five feet on either side of the tram, with a maximum clearing corridor of fifteen feet. - iii.
 The installation of a tram shall be limited only to geologically hazardous areas as defined in KCC 19.400 and subject to 'Special Studies' as outlined in Section 22.700.120. - iv.
 Mitigation sequencing must be used to avoid, minimize, and compensate for any impacts; enhancement of shoreline buffer vegetation will be required.
 See KCC 22.700.140, Shoreline Mitigation Plan, for guidance on minimum submittal requirements. - ed.
 Boat Launches and Marine Railways.
-Boat launches and marinera ilways, when consistent with requirements in Section 22.600.160(C)(6), may be permitted with an exemption or SDP in the shoreline residential or high intensity environments, or as a CUP in the rural conservancy or urban conservancy environments, provided all applicable provisions are metto a void net loss of shoreline functions. - fe.
+Boat launches and marine railways, when consistent with requirements in Section 22.600.160(C)(6), may be permitted with an exemption or SDP in the shoreline residential or high intensity environments, or as a CUP in the rural conservancy or urban conservancy environments, provided all applicable provisions are metto a void net loss of shoreline functions. - fe.
 Water-Oriented Storage.
-Water-oriented storage, including boat houses or boat storage facilities, may be allowed permitted within the buffer provided: - $i. \quad The width shall be no greater than twenty-five feet or twenty-five percent of the lot width, which ever is less.\\$ - ii.
+Water-oriented storage, including boat houses or boat storage facilities, may be allowed permitted within the buffer provided: - i.
+The width shall be no greater than twenty-five feet or twenty-five percent of the lot width, whichever is less. - ii.
 The height shall not be greater than fourteen feet above grade, and shall also comply with the view blockage provisions of this program. - iii.
 The overall size shall not exceed two hundred square feet.
 Exceptions may be considered upon demonstration of need.
-In such cases, applicable mitigation options to a chieve no net loss for new or redevelopment activities (Chapter 22.800, Appendix B), view blockage (Section 22.400.135), and buildings and construction (Title 14) provisions shall apply. - iv.
+In such cases, applicable mitigation options to a chieve no net loss for new or redevelopment a ctivities (Chapter 22.800, Appendix B), view blockage (Section 22.400.135), and buildings and construction (Title 14) provisions shall apply. - iv.
 Allowance of a boat house within a buffer shall not justify the need for shoreline armoring to protect the structure. - v.
-Boat houses shall be prohibited in the natural environment designation - vi.
+Boat houses shall be prohibited in the natural environment designation. - vi.
 Boat storage facilities within the high intensity buffer shall not be subject to subsections (D)(1)(e)(i) through (iii) of this section, when supporting a water-dependent use and where consistent with the policies for the high intensity shoreline environment designation. - f.
-In no case shall non-water-dependent uses and a ctivities be a llowed below the reduced standard buffer.
+In no case shall non-water-dependent uses and activities be allowed below the reduced standard buffer.
 This includes swimming pools and sport courts or fields. - 2.
 Hand removal or spot-spraying of invasive or noxious weeds is permitted within vegetation conservation buffers. - 3.
-Standards for View Thinning. - a.
-View thinning a ctivities shall be limited to twenty-five percent of the total buffer length in the high intensity and shoreline residential designations, and shall retain a minimum of thirty percent of the live crown.
+Standards for View Thinning.